excellenteasy/coffee-sublime-snippets/README.md

 # coffee sublime snippets
 ## Collection of Sublime Text 2 snippets related to CoffeeScript

-These snippets do no require any learning, simply because they are based on what you type anways.
+These snippets do not require any learning, simply because they are based on what you type anways.

 ## Installation (Mac)

-You probably have the snippets of the [CoffeeScript-Sublime-Plugin](http://xavura.github.com/CoffeeScript-Sublime-Plugin/) and we'll now remove them because they **do** require learning. (*optional*)
+You probably have snippets of the [CoffeeScript-Sublime-Plugin](http://xavura.github.com/CoffeeScript-Sublime-Plugin/) and we'll now remove them because they **do** require learning. (*optional*)

 `rm -r ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/CoffeeScript/Snippets`